 Case 1: Entire distribution

 We modelled 25 species native from Eurasia and North of Africa (see the list in Supplementary Material Table S2.1).
 The presences were downloaded from GBIF.
-We discarded those occurrences out of the native areas as they were introduced, and this was out of the scope of this case study.
+We discarded those occurrences out of the native areas as they were introduced, as this was out of the scope of this case study.

 The output graphs produced by minba for Fraxinus excelsior and Linaria alpina can be seen in Figure 1 and Figure 2, respectively.
-Both BI_tot and BI_part for the two species did not improve very much when increasing the buffers after the second one.
+Both BI_tot and BI_part for the two species did not notably improve when increasing the buffers after the second one.
 A similar pattern was seen for almost all the species studied (see all plots in Supplementary Material S3).
-Actually, the results (Table 1, Figure 3) showed that the best models for most of the species were those fitted with only part of their distribution, both taking into account the execution time (96%) and not doing it (72%).
+Actually, the results (Table 1, Figure 3) showed that the best models for most of the species were those fitted with only part of their distribution, both taking into account the execution time (96%) and not doing so (72%).

 Case 2: Partial distribution on islands